sheydrich/ExtremeHarmonic/README.md

 Using `1.5813.vp`, the program should run not more than a few minutes on a modern machine.
 Using `1.583.vp`, only 23 knapsack problems are generated, so that it is relatively easy to verify this result (which already proves that we can get below the Super Harmonic-lower bound).
 The program also runs much faster and should complete in a few seconds.

+In addition, we provide all parameters of the algorithm Son of Harmonic [on this page](https://sheydrich.github.io/ExtremeHarmonic/).

 ### BinarySearch program

 This program was used to determine the y3-values that certify the feasibility of the dual LPs for Son of Harmonic.
 It can be executed the same way as `ExtremeHarmonicVerifier.jar` and uses a `.bsp`-file as input.
 This program generates the verifier input file as well.
 We again provide two input files for this program, for competitive ratios 1.5813 and 1.583.